 - (Optional step) Warm the small skillet over medium heat.
 Add 1 tablespoon of the meatball mixture to the pan and cook for about 5 minutes, or until heated through.
 When cool enough to handle, taste the cooked meat to check for salt level.

 - Measure out the entire bowl of meat mixture by using a 1 oz trigger style scoop, setting aside each meatball as measuring.
-Once all the meatballs have been portioned out, roll each one between your palms to create an evenly round ball, about 1" in diameter.
-Line the meatballs up against the side of the sheet pan so they are touching the side and snug against each other.
-Chill the meatballs for 15 minutes in the refrigerator, or 5 minutes in the freezer before baking.
+Once all the meatballs have been portioned, roll each meatball between your palms to create an evenly round ball, about 1" in diameter.
+Line the meatballs up against the side of the sheet pan, so they are touching the side and snug against each other.
+Chill the meatballs for 15 minutes in the refrigerator or 5 minutes in the freezer before baking.

 - After chill time, bake in a 375° F oven for 18 minutes or until thoroughly cooked.

 If you don't have a thermometer, look at the sides of the meatballs to check for any visible pink color.
 Also, lightly pressing your finger on the top of a meatball should not leave a dent.
-If you are in doubt, break one in half to check for browning on the inside.
-Then have a taste!
-Mmm... so good. - Slightly cooled meatballs can then be added to a warm sauce or enjoyed with a dip!
+If you are in doubt, break one in half to check for browning on the inside. - Slightly cooled meatballs can then be added to a warm sauce or enjoyed on their own.

 Notes